History of Arda: Years of the Trees

 After the War of the Powers, Oromë of the Valar summoned the Elves to Aman.
 Many of the Elves went with Oromë on the Great Journey westwards towards Aman.
 Along the journey several groups of Elves tarried, notably the Nandor and the Sindar.
 The three clans that arrived at Aman were the Vanyar, the Noldor, and the Teleri.
 They made their home in Eldamar.
-After Melkor appeared to repent and was released after his servitude of three Ages, he stirred up rivalry between the Noldorin King Finwë's two sons Fëanor and Fingolfin.
-With the help of Ungoliant, he killed Finwë and stole the Silmarils, three gems crafted by Fëanor that contained light of the Two Trees, from his vault, and destroyed the Trees of the Valar.
+After Melkor appeared to repent and was released after his servitude of three Ages, he revealed his deception by stirring up rivalry between the Noldorin King Finwë's two sons Fëanor and Fingolfin.
+With the help of the giant spider Ungoliant, he destroyed the Trees of the Valar.
 The world was again dark, save for the faint starlight.
+After destroying the trees, he killed Finwë and stole the Silmarils, three gems crafted by Fëanor that contained light of the Two Trees, fleeing with them to his fortress in the North of Middle Earth.
+There he forged a black iron crown for himself and set the Silmarils in it.

 Bitter at the Valar's inactivity, Fëanor and his house left to pursue Melkor, cursing him with the name "Morgoth".
 While his brother Finarfin chose to stay in Valinor, a larger host led by Fingolfin followed Fëanor.
 They reached Alqualondë, the port-city of the Teleri, who forbade them from taking their ships for the journey to Middle-earth.
 The first Kinslaying thus ensued, and the Noldor that partook were exiled indefinitely.
 Fëanor and his children in return swore an oath to retake the Silmarils, that the Valar turned to a curse over the house of Fëanor.
-Fëanor's host sailed on the boats, leaving Fingolfin's host behind – who crossed over to Middle-earth on the Helcaraxë or Grinding Ice in the far north, losing many.
+Fëanor's host sailed on the boats, leaving Fingolfin's host behind – who crossed over to Middle-earth on the Helcaraxë (Grinding Ice) in the far north, losing many.
 The War of the Great Jewels followed, and lasted until the end of the First Age.
 Meanwhile, the Valar took the last living fruit of Laurelin and the last living flower of Telperion and used them to create the Moon and Sun, which remained a part of Arda, but were separate from Ambar (the world).
 The first rising of the sun over Ambar heralded the end of the Years of the Trees, and the start of the Years of the Sun, which last to the present day.